 As a liturgist (someone who studies and performs worship rituals) I have always had an interest in the seasons of the year, particularly the relationship between the natural seasons and the liturgical seasons.
 I see the four elements of classical cosmology spread over the seasons of the year in terms of earth (autumn), water (winter), fire (spring), and air (summer).
-I have also related these elements to the liturgical times of the end of the church year (earth), after Epiphany (water), after Easter (fire), and after Pentecost (air/wind).
+These elements can be related to the liturgical times of the end of the church year (earth), Epiphany (water), Easter (fire), and Pentecost (air/wind).
 But, of course, we’re never without the elements at any time of the year, either in the cosmos or in our bodies.

 Spirit and Wind

 I call this article “harnessing the wind.”
 It’s about being able to make use of its energy, particularly in personal spiritual practice, including yoga.
 “Harnessing” does not imply containing or controlling it, any more than harnessing a horse means you are guaranteed not to have a wild ride.
 So it is also with the Holy Spirit.
 Indeed, Jesus told Nicodemus that the Spirit is like the wind—mysterious yet effectual.
 “The wind blows where it chooses, and you hear the sound of it, but you do not know where it comes from or where it goes” (John 3:8).
 But we can be filled and empowered by the Holy Spirit, just as our bodies are filled and empowered by the oxygen of the air that we breath in and with which we fill our lungs, expanding them to receive this life giving force of nature.